vikrantmehta123/iitm-pdsa-leet-code/README.md

 ## 🔎 About the Problems

-The problems selected from LeetCode cover a wide range of difficulties, from easy to hard.
+The problems selected from LeetCode cover the range of difficulties, from easy to hard.
 Each problem is chosen to reinforce the concepts learned during the week, providing both practice and a deeper understanding of the topics.
 You are encouraged to attempt the problems before looking at the solution approach and code.

 ## 🙌 Credits

 This repository is a collaborative effort between the course instructors, teaching assistants, and the enthusiastic community of students.
-Special thanks to the instructors Atul PS Sir, Satyanarayana Sir for their continued support, and a shoutout to the creators of the LeetCode platform for providing a wealth of coding challenges.
+Special thanks to Professor Madhavan Mukund Sir, the instructors Atul Pratap Singh Sir, S Satyanarayana Sir for their continued support, and a shoutout to the creators of the LeetCode platform for providing a wealth of coding challenges.

 Happy coding! 🚀